matestack/matestack-ui-core/docs/extend/custom_static_components.md

 ## Camelcased module or class names

-Components named in camelcase  are referenced to with their downcased counterpart!
+Components named in camelcase  are referenced with their downcased counterpart!
 As an example, define the camelcased component in `app/matestack/components/my_component.rb`

 ```ruby